gitter-badger/x-ui/README.md

 # view.DO Experience UI Framework

-The view.DO Experience UI is the first content navigation tool built specifically for rich, interactive experiences.
+view.DO's Experience UI is the first tool-set built specifically for rich, low-code, interactive web experiences.

-These web-components extend HTML to create engaging experiences with minimal scripting with built-in guided navigation, timed-audio, sequenced-video and hooks for animations you can create amazing new ways to engage your users.
+This set of inter-working web-components extend HTML, allowing for the declarative expression for web-developers to create engaging experiences with guided navigation, timed-audio, timed/sequenced-video, hooks for animations and much more.

-These components use a convention over configuration approach to guide user behavior in a rule-based, presentation format.
+These components use a convention-over-configuration approach to guide user behavior with your content in a rule-based, presentation format.

-* Guided Navigation!
+#### Automatic Guided Navigation
+* Sequenced Content: present, educate, inform
+* Sequenced Input: surveys, quiz and display results
+* Sequenced Video: interactive video story-telling
+* Simple Conventions: complex routing, simply
-  - Path or Hash Routing
+* Browser or Hash Routing: #/ or /
-  - Animated Transitions
-  - Expression-based Rules
-  - Simple Convention for Complex Routing
-  - Perfect for Learning
+* Declarative: Expression-based Conditions
-  - Automatically picks up where the user left-off
+* Stateful: pick up where a user left-off

-* Built for Presentations!
+#### Built for Presentations
-  - Queued, Timed & Event-based Actions
+* Queued, Timed & Event-based Actions
+* Animated Transitions
-  - Automatic Navigation
+* Automatic Navigation
-  - Ambient Audio
-  - Voice-Over Audio
+* Timed Ambient & Voice-Over Audio
-  - Animations
-  - Sequenced / Interactive Videos
+* Animation Hooks

+##### PLUS:
+* **Fast:** Lightweight and lightening fast.
+No framework!
-* Built-in Analytics & Behavior Tracking
+* **Trackable:** Support Analytics & Behavior Tracking
-* Sequenced Inputs for Surveys & Quizzes
-* Value Provider System to easily connect your data
+* **Extensible:** Data Provider System to easily connect with your data
-* Storage Provider System to easily capture data

-#### Notable Attributes

-- [Accessible][accessibility] to all via ARIA roles/states/properties and keyboard support
+* **Accessible:** [Accessible][accessibility]to all via ARIA roles/states/properties and ke**yboard support
-- Mobile-first Design works brilliantly on all devices
-- Style anything you want with [CSS variables][css-vars]
-- Default light and dark themes are included.
-- Proudly Features the [Vime.js media-player][vime-player]
-- Fast rendering with pre-connections and lazy loading components and media
-- Lightweight and lightening fast!
-- Built with TypeScript so you can enjoy completely typed components
+* **Typed:** Built with TypeScript so you can enjoy completely typed components
-- Simple HTML/CSS/JS with [web components][web-components]
+* **Portable:** Simple HTML/CSS/JS with [web components][web-components]

+## Vime.js
+Proudly Features the [Vime.js media-player][vime-player] for audio & video.

 [web-components]: https://developer.mozilla.org/en-US/docs/Web/Web_Components
 [accessibility]: https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA